Hostile Vehicle Mitigation

 - achieve a performance rating in accordance with the chosen standard

-For further information please see our new advice note - Due diligence in the selection and procurement of vehicle security barriers.
+For further information please see our advice note - Due diligence in the selection and procurement of vehicle security barriers.

 Mitigating the risk to high streets